Curonians

-The Curonians or Kurs (kurši; kuršiai) were a medieval Baltic tribe living on the shores of the Baltic Sea in the 5th–16th centuries, in what are now western parts of Latvia and Lithuania.
+The Curonians (kurši; kuršiai) or Kurs (obsolete) were a medieval Baltic tribe living on the shores of the Baltic Sea in the 5th–16th centuries, in what are now western parts of Latvia and Lithuania.
 They eventually merged with other Baltic tribes contributing to the ethnogenesis of present-day Latvians and Lithuanians.
 Curonians gave their name to the region of Courland (Kurzeme), Kuršėnai town, Curonian spit and many other localities.
 They spoke the Curonian language.
-They are also known as the most feared tribe, from their raids, fierce fighting and resistance during the Livonian crusade.

 Origin

 The ethnic origin of the Curonians has been disputed in the past.
 Some researchers place the Curonians in the eastern Baltic group.
 Others hold that the Curonians were related to Old Prussians who belonged in the western Baltic group.

 History

 Curonians in the context of the other Baltic tribes, circa 1200 CE.
 The Eastern Balts are shown in a brown hue while the Western Balts are shown in green.
 The boundaries are approximate.

 The historical Curonians (Note: Kuren; Kúrir; кърсь) were described in contemporary sources as warriors, sailors and pirates.
 They are on the record having been involved in several wars and alliances with Swedish, Danish and Icelandic Vikings.

 In c.
 750, according to Norna-Gests þáttr saga from c.
 1157, Sigurd Ring, a legendary king of Denmark and Sweden, fought against the invading Curonians and Kvens (Kvænir) in the southern part of what today is Sweden:

 Curonians are mentioned among other participants of the Battle of Brávellir.

 Grobin (Grobiņa) was the main centre of the Curonians during the Vendel Age.
 Chapter 46 of Egils Saga describes one Viking expedition by the Vikings Thorolf and Egill Skallagrímsson in Courland.
 Curonians established temporary settlements near Riga and in overseas regions including eastern Sweden and the islands of Gotland and Bornholm.

 Rimbert in his Vita Ansgari described early conflicts between the Curonians and vikings.
 In 854, Curonians rebelled and refused to pay tribute to Sweden.
 The rebellious Apuolė fortress was first attacked by the Danes, who were hoping to make the town pay tribute to Denmark.
 The locals were victorious and gained much war loot.
 After learning of Danish failure, King Olof of Sweden organized a large expedition into Curonian lands.
 Olof first attacked, captured, and burned Grobiņa before besieging Apuolė.
 According to Rimbert, 15,000 locals defended themselves for eight days but then agreed to surrender: the Curonians paid a silver ransom for each man in the fortress, pledged their loyalty to Sweden, and gave 30 hostages to guarantee future payments.